 Rumpus Room works in collaboration with local artists, activists, grassroots projects and organisations and is supported by an advisory board of arts & cultural workers.

 Rumpus Room core team work 2 days a week at the studio.

-Rachel (they/them) is a co-founder of Rumpus Room.
+Angel (they/them) is a co-founder of Rumpus Room.
 They make art and gardens.
-With a background as an artist, community organiser and play worker, they love to work with young people to facilitate collaborative arts & social action projects.
+With a background as an artist, community organiser and play worker, they love to work with young people on collaborative arts & social action projects.
 They particularly love to work with young LGBTQI+ people and those who face barriers to accessing mainstream education.

 Nadia (she/her) is an artist and co-founder of Rumpus Room.
 Nadia makes art in collaboration with people and place, using play and performance as tools for social and political reimagining.
 She is one half of the artist duo Pester & Rossi.
-Nadia is interested in alternative ways of learning: facilitating shared spaces for experimental collaborations, informal education and collective action.
+Nadia is interested in how we can facilitate shared spaces out with formal education settings for mutual learning, art making and collective action.

-Ardis (they/them), is a recent Community Development and Youth Work Masters’ graduate who originally got involved with Rumpus Room as a young person, and is now working to support the programme development and the Young Artists Committee.
-They love facilitating opportunities for people to learn from each other and share with another, often centred around food, textiles, language or plants.
+Ardis (they/them) originally got involved with Rumpus Room as a young person, and now works with supporting our studio programme in various ways.
+They love facilitating opportunities for people to learn from and with each other, often centred around food, textiles and language.

 From left to right: Mathilde N’Doye, Zoë Hyatt, Kiki Zheng, Ines Cavaco, Mariam Chaudhry, Arabella Carmona, Julia Darrouy and Deena Khan.